bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Overcast
+- Mostly Cloudy
-- 77% humidity
+- 84% humidity
-- 8 mph wind
+- 3 mph wind
-- 90% cloud cover
+- 72% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
 - 0.28 inches of rain and 0.06 inches of snow in the past 24 hours